 Whether you wish to create a personal brand or promote your business more effectively, launching a blog is still considered one of the best ways to spread a message.
 There are numerous statistics to support this, blogs are trusted source of information for people seeking accurate online information.

 If you want to start a blog, you have no doubt been wondering which platform your blog should live on.
-In this article, we’ll talk about popular two blogging platforms WordPress and Medium and discuss how they compare so that you can make an informed decision.
+You’ll be able to find many options when it comes to blogging platforms.
+To pick the best one for you, you will need to make an informed decision.
+In this article, we’ll talk about two popular blogging platforms WordPress and Medium and discuss how they compare so that you can make that decision.

 - Medium Vs WordPress: Introduction